 January 21: For the return of all Protestants throughout the world to the unity of the Catholic Church.

-January 22: That Christians in America may be one, in union with the Chair of Saint Peter.
+January 22: That Christians in our own country may be one, in union with the Chair of Saint Peter.

 January 23: That lapsed Catholics will return to the Sacraments of the Church.